Updated March 31, 2026

 It can be relevant, depending on the policy form and the claim facts.
 In District of Columbia, chemical reactions, burns, and allergic reactions are common claim types for beauty professionals, so professional liability insurance for cosmetologists is often reviewed alongside general liability.

-The data provided says workers' compensation is required for businesses with 1 or more employees, with sole proprietors exempt.
-It also says most commercial leases in District of Columbia require proof of general liability coverage, so many cosmetologists need documentation ready before moving in or renewing a space.
+Workers' compensation is required for businesses with 1 or more employees, and sole proprietors are exempt.
+Most commercial leases in District of Columbia require proof of general liability coverage, so many cosmetologists need documentation ready before moving in or renewing a space.

 Yes, quote requests can be built around different operating setups.
 A booth rental cosmetologist, mobile cosmetologist, or salon professional may need different combinations of liability coverage, property coverage, and bundled coverage depending on where services are performed and what tools or inventory are used.